 C is for coupons, one of many money-saving strategies that I employ, but not in an “extreme” way.
 Please see this post for my thoughts on couponing.

 D is for debt which, contrary to popular belief, does not have to be an inevitable part of American life.
-To read about how we freed ourselves from the chains of debt, please see Our Path to Debt Freedom, and Our Total Money Makeover.
+To read about how we freed ourselves from the chains of debt, please see How We Remain Debt Free, and Our Total Money Makeover.

 E is for Easter lamb cake, which I make every year for my children.
 It’s so cute, it almost seems mean to eat it.